Highlands, Wahroonga

-Highlands is a heritage-listed private residence located at 9 Highlands Avenue, Wahroonga in the Hornsby Shire local government area of New South Wales, Australia.
+Highlands is a heritage-listed private residence located at 9 Highlands Avenue, Wahroonga, New South Wales, a suburb of Sydney, Australia.
 It was designed by John Horbury Hunt and built from 1890 to 1893.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 The Highlands was built for Alfred James Hordern, a retail merchant, and his wife, Caroline.
 During the construction of Highlands the couple lived in a small cottage close to the construction site.
 It was in this cottage that their first son was born, Alfred Roy.
 Their second son, Bruce Alexander, was born six years later.

-Alfred (1859-1932) married Caroline Doig (1870-1938) in 1890.
+Alfred (1859–1932) married Caroline Doig (1870–1938) in 1890.
 Caroline was the daughter of Alexander, a planter in Levaka, Fiji, where she was born.
 Plans for Highlands would have already been drawn up or the house may already have been under construction.
 Caroline obviously had a hand in the plans.
 Lesley Horden said of Alfred that "There is nothing in his letters to suggest he had the aestheticism or the spirit of innovation which would move him to commission such an architect.
 He was not a man to take risks or flout convention, and the robust and distinctive style of this house... bears little relation to his nervous personality."
 Caroline, however, is described as an artistic and well-educated woman, attributes reflected in Highlands.
 Other evidence of her influence of the plans is the second kitchen, located next to the household kitchen, which allowed her to "indulge in a culinary orgy."
 For Caroline, cooking was a creative outlet and was not for the purpose of feeding her family.
 Once her masterpieces had been formed they were given to local hospitals to feed patients.

 The garden was also created and maintained by Caroline, with the help of up to 14 gardeners.
 The original garden, how much modified, featured colour.
 Of note was the gravel driveway bordered by hydrangeas, in 1931 the garden was said to contain 100 varieties.
 Another feature was a 21 ft bed of lily-of-the-valley.
 The garden was not just ornamental, there were extensive kitchen garden beds and, in 1903, Caroline had a grape house constructed.
 She was also an avid collector and would bring back exotics from her travels in the Pacific Islands and Europe.
 This had its down side, it is said she introduced a weed of the Oxalidaceace family to Australia.

 The Alfred junior and Bruce may not have maintained the house as when it was purchased by Mr and Mrs Norman Jones in 1948 it was in a dilapidated state.
 The Jones replaced the shingle roof with concrete tiles in the 1960s as part of the restoration.